Where to Find Paw Paws

 On average, the fruit of the Paw-Paw is the size of your fist and resembles a pear.
 It is green and, after it falls, it turns yellow and eventually black spots will appear.
 You will notice the fruit ripens in mid-August and September.
 The fruit on the ground often attracts ants as it ripens.
 The fruit does have seeds, much like that of the persimmon.

-When you are backcountry camping it’s a treat to find the sweet Paw-Paw fruit.
 Since the Paw-Paw fruit on the ground is so sweet, it quickly attracts insects.
 When you shake the tree, green fruit will stay attached to the tree, and ripe fruit will fall and be void of ants for a time.
 The fruit is best to eat when it is mushy.
 If you squeeze it and it’s still hard, it is still green and does not taste good.
 If you squeeze it and it’s mushy like a mango might be, it will taste great.
 The taste is much like a combo of mango and banana.

 The Paw-Paw fruit is a favorite of local wildlife.
 If you live in bear country, you probably already know that.
 Wildlife loves the sweet-tasting fruit; they also benefit from the nutrition it provides.
 It is considered more nutritious than wild grapes, peaches and even apples.
 It is high in amino acids, vitamins and minerals.
 Of course, the sweet fruit is also high in calories.

-These hillbilly bananas have been a favorite of Native Americans for centuries.
+These "hillbilly banana"s have been a favorite of Native Americans for centuries.
 The Iroquois would mash the Paw-Paw into flat cakes and dry them to use later.
 Often, they soaked the dried cakes in water to make different dressings and condiments.

 By shaving off the bark and twisting it, the Cherokee would make ropes and twine.
 Both the Iroquois and Cherokee enjoyed eating the Paw-Paw fruit.
 Even George Washington enjoyed the Paw-Paw fruit.
 It is said his favorite dessert was chilled Paw-Paw.
 Thomas Jefferson enjoyed the fruit and planted Paw-Paw trees around his Monticello home.